nxrighthere/ValveSockets-CSharp/README.md

 `ConfigurationString.ClientForceRelayCluster` code of relay cluster to use.
 If not empty, only relays in that cluster will be used.

-`ConfigurationString.ClientDebugTicketAddress` generate an unsigned ticket for debugging, using the specified gameserver address.
+`ConfigurationString.ClientDebugTicketAddress` generate an unsigned ticket using the specified gameserver address for debugging.
 Router must be configured to accept unsigned tickets.

-`ConfigurationString.ClientForceProxyAddr` comma-separated list for debugging, to override relays from the config with this set.
+`ConfigurationString.ClientForceProxyAddr` comma-separated list to override relays from the config with this set for debugging.

 #### ConfigurationValue
 Definitions of configuration values: